Kitware/VeloView/LidarPlugin/Testing/README.md

 least 12480 packets for it to works.
-The live calibration mode computes the calibration from appended received data packet and it's the minimum required to compute it correctly (the rolling calibration data span 4160 datapacket, but VeloView requires some redondancy to be on the safe side).
+The live calibration mode computes the calibration from appended received data packet and it's the minimum required to compute it correctly (the rolling calibration data span 4160 datapacket, but LidarView requires some redondancy to be on the safe side).